-a.
+- a.
 Costs for records, generally.
 Except as explicitly provided herein and in the City's Fee Schedule, the City declares that it would be unduly burdensome to calculate the actual costs of providing public records.
-Therefore, the City adopts the standard fees prescribed for providing records under the Act.
-No fee is charged for locating records, inspecting records in person, or for accessing records routinely made available on the City's website prior to receipt of a request unless the requestor has specifically requested that the City provide copies of such records through other means.
+Therefore, the City adopts the standard fees prescribed for providing records in the PRA.
+No fee is charged for locating records, inspecting records in person or for accessing records routinely made available on the City's website prior to receipt of a request unless the requestor has specifically requested that the City provide copies of such records through other means.
 If requested by a requestor, the City shall provide a summary of the applicable charges before any copies are made and the requestor may revise a public records request to reduce the number of copies to be made and reduce the applicable charges.
-If the copy order request is unduly burdensome on staff, the copy request may be sent to a third-party vendor to complete.
-The costs are negotiated in a contract with the vendor and the invoice is passed directly to the customer.
 Payment of fees is required prior to release of records unless other arrangements have been made.
-Detailed fees applicable to public records requests can be found in the City's Fee Schedule.
+Detailed fees applicable to public records requests can be found in the City's Fee Schedule. - b.

-- b.
 Customized Service Charge.
 In addition to any charges noted on the City's Fee Schedule the City may include a customized service charge if the City estimates that the request would require the use of information technology expertise to prepare data compilations, or provide customized electronic access services when such compilations and customized access services are not used by the City for other purposes.
 Such charge shall be the actual cost of providing the customized access service.
 The City must notify the requestor in advance of the customized service charge to be applied, including an explanation of why the customized service charge applies, a description of the specific expertise, and a reasonable estimate cost of the charge, and the City must provide the requestor the opportunity to amend the public records request in order to avoid or reduce the cost of a customized service charge. - c.
-Body Worn Camera Redaction Costs.
-As noted on the City's Fee Schedule, the City may charge the requestor the reasonable costs of redacting, altering, distorting, pixelating, suppressing or otherwise obscuring any portion of the body camera recordings in accordance with the standards established in RCW 42.56.240. - d.
 Sales tax.
-The City will not charge sales tax on copies of records. - e.
+The City will not charge sales tax on copies of records.

+- d.
 Use of other copying services.
-The City is not required to copy records at its own facilities and may use a commercial copying center for duplicating voluminous records or records in non-routine formats such as photographs, blueprints, or tape recordings.
-The City will bill the requestor for the amount charged by the vendor. - f.
+The City is not required to copy records at its own facilities and may determine to use a commercial copying center for duplicating voluminous records or records in non-routine formats such as photographs, blueprints or tape recordings.
+The City will bill the requestor for the amount charged by the vendor. - e.
 Deposit or payment by installments.
 Prior to copying records, the Public Records Officer or designee may require a deposit of up to ten percent of the estimated costs of copying the records, including customized service charges, selected by a requestor.
-The Public Records Officer may also require the payment of the remainder of the copying costs before providing all the records, or the payment of the costs of copying an installment before providing that installment. - g.
+The Public Records Officer may also require the payment of the remainder of the copying costs before providing all the records, or the payment of the costs of copying an installment before providing that installment. - f.
 Method of payment.
-Payment may be made by cash, check, credit card, or money order to the City of Bellevue.
+Payment may be made by cash, check, or money order to the City of Bellevue.